home-assistant/home-assistant.io/source/_integrations/dnsip.markdown

 {% include integrations/config_flow.md %}

+{% include integrations/option_flow.md %}

+{% configuration_basic %}

+Resolver:
-You may also override the default nameservers that are being used by setting the `resolver` options in the integration to any nameserver you like.
+  description: "You may override the default nameservers that are being used by setting any nameserver you like."

+{% endconfiguration_basic %}